langchain-samples/langsmith-evals-playwright/README.md

 - Evaluate the responses using LLM-as-judge
 - Display results and a link to view detailed results in LangSmith

+**Note**: In the LangSmith UI, you may need to manually add the evaluator column (e.g., "correctness") to the results table.
+Look for the column customization options in the LangSmith interface to display evaluator feedback.

 ## Architecture

 The project consists of: